 Dove: in 2013, Dove's most famous commercial, titled" Dove Real Beauty Sketches, was aired, dealing with the gap between how others perceive you and how you perceive yourself.

-Each woman is the subject of two portraits drawn by FBI trained forensic Gil Zamora: one based on her description, the other on a stranger's observation.
+Each woman is the subject of two portraits drawn by FBI-trained forensic Gil Zamora: one based on her description, the other on a stranger's observation.

 The commercial ends with the words " You are more beautiful than you think," followed by the Dove logo.

-Dove wants to convey that women are recognized for their true beauty and promote women's empowerment, but at the same time, try to promote their product without showing or directly referencing the product itself.
+Dove wants to convey that women are recognized for their true beauty and promote women's empowerment, but at the same time, try to promote its product without showing or directly referencing the product itself.

 Kraft Heinz - In 2013, Kraft Heinz partnered with the nonprofit organization, Rise Against Hunger and launched a digital fundraising campaign called " Huddle to Fight Hunger. "

 Every time someone liked Kraft Heinz's Facebook page, the company donated a meal to a food bank.

 This campaign combined philanthropy with social marketing and brand awareness.

 Based on the success of their first campaign, they decided to make it an ongoing partnership.

 The strategy not only increased the company's profit but also made a significant impact on the community at the same time.